 To ensure that we can provide you with our products or services, we may disclose your personal information to:

-- our employees, related bodies corporate, contractors or third party service providers for the purposes of operation of our website or our business, fulfilling requests by you, and to otherwise provide products and services to you including, without limitation, web hosting providers, IT systems administrators, share registries, mailing houses, order fulfilment providers, freight providers, payment processors, data entry service providers, electronic network administrators, debt collectors, credit reporting bodies, identity verification service providers, and professional advisors such as accountants, solicitors, business advisors and consultants;
+- our employees, related bodies corporate, contractors or third party service providers for the purposes of operation of our website or our business, fulfilling requests by you, and to otherwise provide products and services to you including, without limitation, web hosting providers, IT systems administrators, share registries, mailing houses, order fulfilment providers, freight providers, payment processors, data entry service providers, electronic network administrators, debt collectors, credit reporting bodies, identity verification service providers, and professional advisors such as accountants, auditors, solicitors, business advisors and consultants;

-- suppliers, business partners and other third parties with whom we have commercial relationships for business, marketing, product offers and related purposes;
+- suppliers, business partners and other third parties with whom we have commercial relationships for business, marketing, logistics, product offers and related purposes;

 - other users.
 When you share personal information or otherwise interact in the public areas with other users, such information may be viewed by all users and may be publicly distributed outside.
 If you interact with other users or register through a third-party social media service, your contacts on the third-party social media service may see your name, profile, pictures and description of your activity.
 Similarly, other users will be able to view descriptions of your activity, communicate with you and view your profile;

-- law enforcement or other government agencies or by a court or like body, in which case Starpharma will make a written note of the disclosure;
+- law enforcement or other similar government agencies or by a court or like body, in which case Starpharma will make a written note of the disclosure;

 - where we are otherwise permitted or required by the Act or any other law.